ntheanh201/hortonworks-data-platform/README.md

 - Ngoài ra, các dịch vụ và hỗ trợ cấp doanh nghiệp của HDP cung cấp mức độ tin cậy và bảo mật bổ sung cho các tổ chức yêu cầu.

-### Hortonworks = Hadoop?

-Hortonworks is the major contributor of code and patches to many of these projects.
-These projects have been integrated and tested as part of the Hortonworks Data Platform release process and installation and configuration tools have also been included.

 ![HDP Components](./assets/components.png)

-As a reminder, think of all the different projects that we have here, and each one of these has their own individual configuration files, so it's another opportunity for us to be able to configure and be able to tune an application for better performance or better storage efficiency, or just a better user experience on the back end, but all these are different configuration files that we have to manage, and this is where Ambari comes in, and it really helps us be able to manage and allocate how we can do all that versus trying to go out and look at each individual configuration file
+Think of all the different projects that we have here, and each one of these has their own individual configuration files, so it's another opportunity for us to be able to configure and be able to tune an application for better performance or better storage efficiency, or just a better user experience on the back end, but all these are different configuration files that we have to manage, and this is where Ambari comes in, and it really helps us be able to manage and allocate how we can do all that versus trying to go out and look at each individual configuration file

-Có rất nhiều file cấu hình riêng lẻ của từng dịch vụ, đó là lí do mà những gì HDP cung cấp trở nên hữu dụng

 ![](./assets/comparison.png)